 For par accounts, the AAR should provide a description of the policyholder dividend scale assumed in the valuation, including any prospective changes in the dividend scale relative to the current dividend scale.

-For all products that have a separate calculation of unamortized DAC, this must be disclosed and the methodology explained.
+The AAR must disclose all products that have a separate calculation of unamortized DAC and should explain the methodology.
 This is to include a description of the recoverability testing and any write-downs in the last three years.
-Any margins not included in the liabilities are expected to be disclosed and described.
+The AAR should also disclose and describe any margins not included in the liabilities.

 The Appointed Actuary must disclose whether any ancillary sources of earnings margins are assumed to offset any assumptions in the valuation, whether implicitly or explicitly.
 For example, are earnings margins from riders or amounts on deposit used to subsidize the valuation of the parent policy?

-For fraternal companies, the Appointed Actuary should disclose any special fees, subsidies from the fraternal organization and any special income.
+For fraternal benefit societies, the Appointed Actuary should disclose any special fees, subsidies from the fraternal organization and any special income.

 B.3.2.11 Bulk Liabilities:

-The amounts of any bulk liabilities must be disclosed, with each disclosed separately for the last three years.
+The AAR must disclose the amounts of any bulk liabilities, with each disclosed separately for the last three years.
 Examples of such liabilities that fall into this category include: